pcorey/pcorey.github.io/_posts/2019-04-08-fizzbuzz-is-just-a-three-against-five-polyrhythm.markdown

 ---
 layout: post
 title:  "FizzBuzz is Just a Three Against Five Polyrhythm"
-description: "Sometimes the lines blur between band practice and programming practice.
+excerpt: "Sometimes the lines blur between band practice and programming practice.
 It turns out that the classic FizzBuzz problem is just a three against five polyrhythm."
 author: "Pete Corey"
 date:   2019-04-08
 tags: ["Javascript", "Music"]